mgreau/java-zero-cve/README.md

 An easy way to patch Maven projects.

 This repository contains
-- `patcher-maven-plugin` - a Maven plugin that allows you to apply patches to a Maven project.
+- `patcher-maven-plugin` - a Maven plugin that allows to apply patches to a Maven project.
-- `patch-projects` an easy way to patch Maven projects with the `patcher-maven-plugin`, for example to fix the [CVE-2022-36033](https://github.com/jhy/jsoup/security/advisories/GHSA-gp7f-rwcx-9369) in the jsoup project 1.15.2
+- `patch-projects` an easy way to patch Maven projects with the `patcher-maven-plugin`, for example, to fix the [CVE-2022-36033](https://github.com/jhy/jsoup/security/advisories/GHSA-gp7f-rwcx-9369) in the jsoup project 1.15.2

 ## Install the plugin locally